<img alt="" src="https://secure.mean8sigh.com/214587.png" style="display:none;">

 How Much Does It Cost to Implement an ERP System?

 Many assume that implementing an enterprise resource planning (ERP) program will cost an arm and a leg.
-While some of the top ERP systems chosen by large enterprises that need elaborate ERP systems are pricey, there are plenty of affordable options that can be tailored to meet the budgets of small and medium-sized businesses.
-For example, SAP Business ByDesign implementation costs start as low as $20 per user per month, with the next pricing tiers coming in at only $111 then $200 per month for each user.
+While some of the top ERP systems chosen by large enterprises that need elaborate ERP systems are pricey, there are plenty of affordable options that can be tailored to meet the budgets of small and mid-sized businesses.

 Factors That Affect the Cost of ERPs